WP Simple Pay Blog

 For the sake of this tutorial, we’re going to create a donation form that offers donors choices for custom amounts and a custom dropdown menu with different mission trip options using WP Simple Pay.

-Because WP Simple Pay offers several pre-made donation payment forms to help you create a form in minutes with little effort, we’ll be using the default settings offered by the Mission Trip Fundraising form.
+WP Simple Pay offers several pre-built donation payment forms to help you create a form in minutes with little effort.
+We’ll be using the Mission Trip Fundraising form.
 We’ll also see different customization options for advanced use cases.

 Here’s a donation form we created by following the below step-by-step guide: